mslinn/ibm-personality-insights-fun/README.md

 [Step 1](https://console.bluemix.net/docs/services/personality-insights/getting-started.html#gettingStarted)
 of the Getting Started instructions has a serious error: instead of providing the `apiKey`, your `username:password` must be provided.
+Because I did not want to hard-code credentials into a program, I defined environment variables to hold this sensitive data.

 ```
 export PI_USERNAME="999999-8888-7777-6666-12345678" # replace with your Personality Insights username